 The Prairie Rose II Wind Farm is a 100 megawatt wind farm under development in Rock and Pipestone Counties in Minnesota.
-The project is a development of Geronimo Energy, LLC, a utilty-scale developer based out of Edina, Minnesota.
-The Prairie Rose II Wind Farm’s footprint spans about 10,000 acres and represents a total investment of nearly $160 million once fully developed.
-Geronimo plans to construct up to 67 turbines and will work with local and nationally respected construction partners to bring the project to completion.
+The project is a development of Prairie Rose Wind II, LLC, a fully-owned subsidiary of Geronimo Energy, LLC, a utilty-scale developer based out of Edina, Minnesota.
+The Prairie Rose II Wind Farm’s footprint spans about 15,000 acres and represents a total investment of nearly $160 million once fully developed.
+Geronimo plans to construct up to 50 turbines and will work with local and nationally respected construction partners to bring the project to completion.
 Both counties are ideal for wind development due to strong wind resource, enthusiastic landowners, a welcoming community, and available transmission opportunities.
 The Prairie Rose II Wind Farm will adjoin the Prairie Rose Wind Farm.

 |Operational Capacity:||100 MW|

 |Acres Participating:||Over 10,000, with less than 30 acres taken out of

 Since 2008, Geronimo has been working with landowners, businesses, contractors, legislators, and other members of Rock and Pipestone Counties to make the project a reality.
 The project is in development next to the Prairie Rose Wind Farm, which has a Power Purchase Agreement with Xcel Energy.

 ROCK AND PIPESTONE COUNTY, MN

 Rock and Pipestone Counties are located in the wind-abundant southwestern part of Minnesota, in an area called the Buffalo